rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Formalism
 -   Antirealist, Positivism
 -   Frege, Russell, Whitehead
+-   Russsell expresses support for the platonic "universals" [^Russell1912p91]
 -   Wigner [^Wigner1960]
 -   Review article on the philosophy of math by Snapper [^Snapper1979]